 Counselor, A Cappella Coach

-Noah Kayser-Hirsh is a sophomore at Vassar College where he studies Music, Philosophy, and Italian.
+Noah Kayser-Hirsh is a junior at Vassar College where he studies Music, Philosophy, and Italian.
 He plays the French Horn in the Vassar College Orchestra and plays on the Ultimate Frisbee team.
 Noah is a ten-year camp veteran, having attended Strings@Amherst in its origins as ASTA at UMass.
 In his free time Noah enjoys playing the piano and singing.